Image Statistics Predict the Sensitivity of Perceptual Quality Metrics: Experiments

-The two factors that contain the most information about the sensitivity are $log(p(\tilde{\x}))$ and $\sigma(\x)$.
-We explore multiple possible functional forms that include combinations of both factors.
-Note that the possible functional form candidates are intractable.
-Here we restrict ourselves to polynomials that include the simpler versions of these factors isolated, i.e. $\{ log(p(\tilde{\x})), log(p(\tilde{\x}))^2 \}$ and $\{ \sigma(\x), \sigma(\x)^2, \sigma(\x)^{-1}\}$, and the simplest products and divisions using both.
+\textbf{2-factor model (2F).} In order to restrict the (otherwise intractable) exploration, we focus on polynomials that include the simpler versions of these factors, i.e. $\{ \log(p(\tilde{\x})), (\log(p(\tilde{\x})))^2 \}$ and $\{ \sigma(\x), \sigma(\x)^2, \sigma(\x)^{-1}\}$, and the simplest products and quotients using both.
+We perform an ablation search of models that include these combinations as well as a LASSO regression~\cite{tibshirani1996regression} (details in the supplementary material).
+In conclusion, a model that combines good predictions and simplicity is the one that simply adds the $\sigma(\x)$ factor to the 1-factor model:

-The analysis of multiple models that include these combinations as well as a LASSO~\cite{tibshirani1996regression} exploration can be seen in the Appendix.
-In conclusion, a model that combines good predictions and simplicity is the one that adds the $\sigma(\x)$ factor to the model suggested in the previous Section~\ref{sec:1D}.
-This model obtains a $0.79$ mean correlation:
+where the values of the weights for the different metrics are in the supplementary material.
+The 2-factor model obtains an average Pearson correlation of $0.79$ across the metrics, which implies an increase of $0.06$ in correlation in regard to the 1-factor model.
+As a reference, a model that includes all nine analysed combinations for the two factors achieves an average $0.81$ correlation (not far from the performance obtained with the non-parametric regressor, $0.85$, in Sec.~\ref{sec:ML_regres}).

-This implies an increase of $0.06$ in correlation in regard to the model that only includes $log(p(\tilde{\x}))$.
-As a reference, a model that includes all nine analysed combinations for the two factors obtains a $0.81$ correlation.
+\textbf{Generic coefficients.} The specific coefficients for all the metrics are very similar.
+Therefore we normalise each set of coefficients with respect to $w_0$, and use the mean weights $\{w_0, w_1, w_2, w_3\}$ as a generic set of coefficients.
+It achieves very good correlation, 1F: $\rho = 0.74 \pm 0.02$; 2F: $\rho = 0.77 \pm 0.02$ (details are in the supplementary material) Throughout the rest of the paper, we will use 1F to denote the mean weights for the 1~factor model, and 2F for the 2~factor model.